1. Home: Explore careers

 You'll find it useful to get as much work experience as possible.
 This will give you a better understanding of the career, and the contacts you make may help you to find paid work.

-You can search for companies listed by the Royal Town Planning Institute or contact your local council to ask about opportunities.
+You can search for companies listed by The Royal Town Planning Institute or contact your local council to ask about opportunities.

 More Information